manuelleduc/sle18_artifact/README.md

 For instance,  `ExpressionBindStatement` creates a new Lua environment, complete it with the Activity Diagram context and calls the delegated statement execute method.

-Finally it reports back the updates of the environments by the execute call to the Activity Diagram context.
+Finally, it reports back the updates of the environments by the execute call to the Activity Diagram context.

-##### Iot Simple Expressions Language
+##### IoT Simple Expression Language

 The IoT Simple Expression Language follows the same composition methodology, but using two smaller languages instead of Lua.

 ##### Running the languages

-Both languages proposed the execution of a illustrating usecase, in the form of a simulated IoT system which keeps track of the temperature and light of an environment.
+Both languages execute an illustrating use case: a simulated IoT system which keeps track of the temperature and luminosity of an environment.

-The same program is runned for each language, but they are parsed by different Xtext grammar before being executed with their respective semantics.
+The same program is run for each language, but they are parsed by different Xtext grammar before being executed with their respective semantics.

 The execution is done by running the unit test of the test classes (Right click `Run as → JUnit Plug-in Test`):